 Received Sub-Committee visit

-At regional level, Paraguay pledged to: engage with and support the Inter-American system; implement the rulings of the protection bodies of the Inter-American system; and support the reform and strengthening of the Inter-American system.
+At regional level, Paraguay pledged, inter alia, to: engage with and support the Inter-American system; implement Inter-American system rulings; and support the reform and strengthening of the Inter-American system.

-At international level, Paraguay made commitments to: fully cooperate with the Council and its mechanisms; support and protect the independence of OHCHR; promote the strengthening of the UPR, and submit a mid-term report under its own UPR; and maintain a Standing Invitation for Special Procedures.
+At international level, Paraguay made commitments, inter alia, to: fully cooperate with the Council and its mechanisms; support and protect the independence of OHCHR; promote the strengthening of the UPR and submit a mid-term UPR report; and maintain a standing invitation to Special Procedures.